 Maybe an employee has a sick child or has a car that won’t start, whatever the reason, you now have a shift that isn’t covered.

 So, as a quick backup, you can let employees find their own substitutes.

 Instead of wasting hours to find a replacement yourself, this process can now take a few minutes.
 You’re reducing the load off your shoulders but also encouraging accountability.
 (Employees who are keen on taking more shifts can quickly take up the chance to get more hours in).

 However, make sure that every employee knows that all shift trades, replacements, and substitutions should be approved by you, the manager.
 Nothing will be final until the change has been cleared by you, this is to ensure that all shifts are equally and appropriately staffed.
 (Remember the driver John example?
 Yeah, this is exactly why you need processes in place.)

-Know Your Local Regulations
+Know Your Local Laws and Regulations

 This might sound simple, but many businesses fail to check and often run into fines or worse being sued!
-So if you’re considering how to set up a foolproof work schedule, you need to comply with the local bylaws, it’s not a question, it’s a must!
+So if you’re considering how to set up a foolproof weekly work schedule, you need to comply with the local bylaws, it’s not a question, it’s a must!